 More Than 100 Digital Forensic Training Sessions for Police and Investigators

-Local, state and federal agency attendees with varied experience and diverse backgrounds were able to attend a plethora of the best in-person digital forensic education available.
+Local, state and federal agency attendees with varied experience and diverse backgrounds were able to attend a plethora of the best in-person digital and computer forensics education available.
 With labs and lectures delivered by educators, trainers and fellow forensic specialists, attendees were able to choose from a wide range of topics including:

 - On-Scene Digital Investigation Best Practices: From Search Warrant to Court Ready Paperwork (R. Frawley)